mrevilg/SQL/README.md

 The GROUP BY statement comes after any WHERE statements, but before ORDER BY or LIMIT.

 When we want to limit the results of a query based on values of the individual rows, use WHERE.
 When we want to limit the results of a query based on an aggregate property, use HAVING.
 HAVING statement always comes after GROUP BY, but before ORDER BY and LIMIT.

+The WHERE clause filters rows, whereas the HAVING clause filter groups.